Imagine (John Lennon album): Critical reception

 Reviewing the album for Rolling Stone in 1971, Ben Gerson said it "contains a substantial portion of good music" but considered Lennon's previous LP to be superior.
 He also warned of the possibility that Lennon's "posturings will soon seem not merely dull but irrelevant".
 Alan Smith of the NME lauded the album as "superb", "beautiful" and "one step away from the chill of his recent total self-revelation, and yet a giant leap towards commerciality without compromise".
 He said it was Lennon "showing McCartney how to tighten up the flab in his music, and its worth", and concluded: "Lennon rides high!"
 In Melody Maker, Roy Hollingworth named Imagine the best album of the year and Lennon's finest work up to that point.

 Imagine was voted the fifth best record of 1971 in The Village Voices Pazz & Jop, an annual poll of American critics nationwide.
 It was voted "Album of the Year" in polls conducted by Radio Luxembourg and Record World.

 Robert Christgau, who ranked it fifth in his Pazz & Jop ballot, appraised the album as "primal goes pop – personal and useful" in the 1981 book Christgau's Record Guide: Rock Albums of the Seventies.

 Reviewing for Mojo in 2000, Jon Savage said the preponderance of mid-tempo tracks partly explained the album's popularity among Britrock bands, yet this quality made some of the songs drag.
 He admired Harrison's slide guitar playing in the "sinuous and spacy" soundscape, but found that the album "contains both the best and the worst of [Lennon] – the idealist and the ranter, the righteous and the vindictive anger – and as such remains more patchy than its iconic status might allow".
 Writing for AllMusic, Stephen Thomas Erlewine finds the lyrics to be "only marginally less confessional" than on Lennon's previous album, adding: "If Imagine doesn't have the thematic sweep of Plastic Ono Band, it is nevertheless a remarkable collection of songs that Lennon would never be able to better again."

-In 2012, Imagine ranked at number 80 on Rolling Stones list of the 500 Greatest Albums of All Time.
-It dropped to number 223 in the 2020 edition of the list.
+In 2003, Imagine ranked at number 76 on Rolling Stones list of the 500 Greatest Albums of All Time, number 80 in a 2012 revised list, before dropping to number 223 in the 2020 edition of the list.